webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-The bundle will now be available as `http://localhost:8080/assets/bundle.js`.
+The bundle will now be available at `http://localhost:8080/assets/bundle.js`.

-T> Make sure `devServer.publicPath` always starts and ends with a forward slash.
+T> Make sure `devServer.publicPath` always starts and ends with a forward slash (`/`).

-It is also possible to use a full URL.
+It is also possible to use a full URL:

 __webpack.config.js__